8utl3r/deskthing/README.md

 # Note: license and caches are gitignored; do not commit your license.
 ```

-Notes:
+## Notes

-- Git identity in `git/.gitconfig` is a placeholder; set your name/email.
+- Git identity in `git/.gitconfig` is configured for pete/petersag3+commits@gmail.com
-- Cursor settings live at `cursor/settings.json` and are linked by `bin/link`.
+- Cursor settings live at `cursor/settings.json` and are linked by `bin/link`
-  Keybindings live at `cursor/keybindings.json`.
+- Keybindings live at `cursor/keybindings.json`
+- Use `bin/cursor-extensions snapshot` to save current extensions
+- Use `bin/cursor-extensions install` to install extensions from list
+- macOS defaults include: Finder cleanliness, Dock hot corners off, screenshot folder and PNG, expanded save/print panels, local-save default, battery percent, natural scroll, prevent Photos auto-open.
+All are user-level and reversible by UI.